And Merry Christmas!!

 My kitchen is a dark room and not good for picture-taking.
 So, I only have one photo to share with you that is worthy for this tour.
 The message, though, says it all!

 I hope you enjoyed your tour.
 If you did, would you kindly tell a friend?
 It’s so much fun to meet new people and develop new friendships.
 Please be sure to sign the “guest book” below (in the ‘Please Share Your Thoughts’ section at the end) and tell me what was your favorite bit of Christmas eye candy from this little tour.
 I read and reply to every comment.

-Thanks for stopping by my Merry Christmas house!
+Thanks for stopping by for my Merry Christmas house tour!

 If you enjoyed this tour, you’re sure to enjoy the lovely homes of bloggers featured on Jennifer Rizzo’s Virtual Holiday Housewalk Party.
 That tour starts here.
 And if you still want more inspiration, please click here.